 Whilst following these steps, keep in mind that cats are very territorial and not often keen to share their territory with other cats.
-Therefore, adding a new cat into your home may cause the existing cat to present unwanted behaviour traits, e.g. damaging furniture, spraying (if not neutered), and aggression.
+Therefore, adding a new cat into your home may cause the existing cat to present unwanted behavior traits, e.g. damaging furniture, spraying (if not neutered), and aggression.

 1. Setup Cat Bases

 In order to make the integration process run more smoothly, it is recommended that owners spend time setting up two independent cat bases.
-The bases should be in different rooms, so that the cats are initially kept separate.
+The bases should be in different rooms so that the cats are initially kept separate.